Reed-CompBio/spras/docs/tutorial/intermediate.rst

    <div style="margin:20px 0;"></div>

-PCA may help identify patterns such as clusters of similar algorithms, parameter sensitivities, or outlier outputs.
+PCA may help identify patterns such as clusters of similar algorithms outputs, parameter sensitivities, and/or outlier outputs.

 Jaccard similarity
 ^^^^^^^^^^^^^^^^^^